-The reboarding ladder is located under the ladder cover on the aft starboard deck of the boat (see Figure 3.25.1).
+The reboarding ladder is located under the ladder cover on the aft starboard deck of the boat (see Figure 3.19.1).
 The ladder can be accessed without the cover raised.
 To deploy the reboarding ladder:

-- 1. Release cover's rubber locking strap
+- 1. Release cover's locking strap

 - 2. Pull ladder out and extend down

 - 3. Extend ladder rungs.

-Ski Tow Pylon
+Ski Tow Pylon (Option)

-The fiberglass hardtop's ski tow pylon is used for skiing or wakeboarding only (see Figure 3.25.2).
+The ski tow pylon on the hardtop or water sports tower is used for skiing or wakeboarding only (see Figure 3.19.2).
 If engaged in tubing or such other recreational towing, attach the tow rope to the stern eyes at the transom.
 Read and understand the safety rules for recreational activities in Chapter 1, Safety.